blaisepic/legends-xi/README.md

-A hefty work in progress.

-Goal:
-1) database of legends (pulled from fifa 21) and top players from previous fifas (I'm thinking fifa 05 and fifa 10)
-2) build a team given a budget of 100m.
-The choice of players consists of the retired players and modern players.
-Players are priced according to their overall.
-This works nicely because the legends and the past fifas are rated very highly.
-The cheaper players will consist of today's players.
-This way everybody knows the role players on their team and won't be randomly selecting role players from 15 years ago.
-3) clean, fantasy football esque GUI
-4) once team has been selected, you get placed into Champions League football.
-The tourney is then simulated.
-5) The simulator will have to be basic at first and I will gradually upgrade it
+# Legends XI

+You are given 85m to build a squad from some of the most legendary football/soccer players that have graced the pitch.
+Your job is not merely to select the best players -- Pele, the most expensive player, would set you back 13m, leaving you with only 72m for the remaining 10 slots in your squad.
+Your job is to build a dream-team of players from football's rich past while staying under budget.
+You will have to make sacrifices in your squad, but each of these players is a legend for a reason, so it shouldn't hurt too much.

+This is a nostalgia-driven single-page application built with React JS.
+The express purpose of *Legends XI* was twofold:
+* To take a stroll down memory lane.
+In years past, I was able to play FIFA without feeling the compulsion to throw my controller at the TV.
+Simpler times.
+* To learn React.
+This is my first foray into React, and my first personal project in web development that wasn't of Rock-Paper-Scissors difficulty.

-This project uses:
+This project was built with the following tools:
-1) Python for web-scraping (I am here)
+1) Python for web-scraping data off of [FifaIndex.com](https://www.fifaindex.com/players/fifa05_1/?order_by=overallrating&order=0).
+See *scrapy.py*.
-2) Postgresql and pgAdmin for database management (might switch to MySQL, have to look into this once I've finished scraping)
+2) Postgresql and pgAdmin for database management.
+In a rush for time, I switched this to JSON for more straightforward integration with the front-end.
+If I could go back and do it again, this would be one area of prioritization.
-3) HTML, CSS, Javascript, and React for building out the GUI
+3) HTML, CSS, and React for building out the GUI
-4) undecided choice of framework/language for the simulator, likely Python